How to use Python in Engee scripts

 plot!(py"""t2""", py"""f(t2)""")

 It is also possible to import Python libraries directly into Engee.
-Let's consider such an example by connecting Math and Numpy libraries.
+Let's consider such an example by connecting the Math and Numpy libraries.

 math = pyimport("math")